night-gale/OOAD_Part_A_Report/report.md

 * Feature Description
   * 2-4 user stories
   Story1:
 	You can’t image how excited I am when I know we would create a game as our project.
 I started playing game when I was just four years old.
 Game is my favorite.
 In the following years, I played so many different games, such as *WarCraft 3*, *Overwatch*, *Plant VS Zombie* et al. What's more, game is one part of reason for what I learn computer science.But I never think I could create a game as an undergraduate.
 By this chance, I want to create a game like Trolls and elves which is not popular now but very creative and interesting.
-My group will also insert some features of Sustech to make it familiar to us teachers and students.
+Our group will also insert some features of Sustech to make it familiar to us teachers and students.
 Create an Sustech’s Tower Defense game.
 Story2:
 	I like playing games but just several games.
 Maybe I am not a game fan but I would like to create a game.
 It will be a hard but great process, where I will learn a lot things useful.
-  * UML use cases (Graph Done, description TODO)
+  * UML use cases
     <div>
       <img src = "Diagram/use_case.jpg" width=500></br>
     </div>